 (A) The following standards are mandatory:

-(1) Written policy and procedure require each detention center to have a licensed physician(s) or medical resources, such as a hospital or clinic, designated for the medical supervision, care and treatment of residents.
+(1) Written policy and procedure require each detention center to have a health authority designated for the medical supervision, care and treatment of residents.
 The detention center shall ensure twenty-four-hour availability of consultation, advice and emergency services response.
 Such resources shall be located in the same or nearby community.

 (2) Written health care policies and procedures shall be approved and signed by the responsible health care authority annually.

-(3) Written policy and procedure require that all medicines be administered only by trained staff as directed by the nurse or health care authority.
+(3) Written policy and procedure require that all medicines be administered only by trained staff as directed by the health authority.

 (4) Policy and procedure require that within seven days after an admission an examination shall be performed and recorded by a physician and/or qualified health personnel to determine the apparent health of the child.
-Medical arrangements for community follow-up upon a youth's discharge shall be conducted as identified by the medical authority in a timely manner.
+Medical arrangements for community follow-up upon a child's discharge shall be coordinated as identified by the health authority.

 (5) Written policy and procedure provide for the prompt notification of parents/guardians of the child as well as the responsible agency in case of serious illness, serious surgery, serious injury and death.